It seems to me we can answer the title question in one of three ways.

 The coarse view holds that goodness is an empty term filled with will.
 In Shakespeare’s words, “Nothing is good or bad but thinking makes it so.”
 We choose to call what we like or desire good and what we dislike or don’t want evil.
-In this view goodness is either self-delusional or manipulative.
+In this view goodness is a projection of attachment.
 Its champions think utility to be good but also so situationally dependent as to discourage external judgment.
 “You just had to be there” is their motto.
 A tire iron is good for putting on a spare or knocking someone over the head.
 A good painting is one you either treasure or can sell at a profit.
 You decide.
 Others can’t or shouldn’t.

 As a means of premature closure, this answer is splendid.
 If we can dismiss goodness as arbitrary preference, we will find ourselves under no obligation to either seek it or follow its dictates, and that is freeing.
 I should think it would come as no surprise that this view is most popular among postmodernists who embrace a pragmatist outlook grafted onto an ironic detachment that regards institutions and authorities as power grabs on individual autonomy.
 To value a personal sense of utility and maximal autonomy is their response.

-It is impossible to oppose all standards of judgment, but a coarse skepticism about goodness compels a complete dismissal of every general rule.
-Their argument is hopelessly compromised by their own standards that see hypocrisy and self-contradiction as the only truly moral offenses (see “Postmodernism’s Unsettling Disagreements”).
+It is impossible to oppose all standards of judgment, but a coarse skepticism about goodness compels a complete dismissal of every general rule and the institutional traditions that proclaim and enforce them.
+This argument is hopelessly compromised by its own standards.
+Postmodernists see hypocrisy and self-contradiction as the only truly moral offenses (see “Postmodernism’s Unsettling Disagreements”) since even the degree of logical rigor they bring to consideration is in their view determined by the same environment that forms preferences.
 They think their flexibility to be good not just for themselves but for everyone.
+This elevation of tolerance and sincerity is itself a universalist moral position that implies a whole range of logically entailed beliefs that carry even more moral force.
 Their acceptance of one ontological reality over another attests to a preference for truth over falsehood and utility over purposelessness (see “Our Freedom Fetish”).
+This contradicts their moral solipsism.
 Their argument stipulates such things as good or less bad than the alternatives.
-Their condemnation of others’ judgment that goodness has real existence requires an objective valuation that their axioms deny.
+Their condemnation of others’ judgment that goodness has real existence requires an objective ontologogy their axioms deny.
 Expressing their preference implicitly makes the case for a common reasoning faculty; otherwise, they would not see a benefit in arguing it.
 They also violate their own valuations of utility unless they live alone on a desert island, for working with others in the pursuit of mutually advantageous goods has universal utility that their experience reinforces daily.
 I will use that wedge to convince them of a better position.

 This fine-grained skepticism strikes a responsive chord.
 We cannot doubt that mores serve useful ends, though in weighing them the cynic might question if these are outweighed by the irreconcilable disagreements that must arise over whose version of utility must win.
 But this concession to their point should not obscure another: we must also ask if preferences only serve social utility or if they seek to or actually do accomplish other ends, including real and objective goods irrespective of public will.